 - This implies that the doctor is seen to be interested and attentive by the patient.

 Give the patient a chance to tell you their pre-constructed narrative, rather than diving in with a series of questions to delineate detail (such as the exact frequency and colour of their diarrhoea).
-This approach affords a better chance of obtaining a true 'flavour' of their experience of an illness, its temporal development and the relative importance to the patient of the symptoms that they have (which ultimately is what, from their viewpoint, you'll be attempting to cure, not 'the diagnosis', about which most patients do not really care).
+This approach affords a better chance of obtaining a true 'flavour' of their experience of an illness, its temporal development and the relative importance to the patient of the symptoms that they have.

 - It is important to be able to ask discriminating, delineating questions about particular symptoms to verify their actual nature and give enough information to support the process of reaching a diagnosis; however, timing is everything.
 Get down a record of each of the major symptoms in the order that they are presented to you by the patient.
 Then go back to this overall picture and break down any aspects of the history that you need to from there.
 This is a much better way of doing things than interrupting (and probably losing for ever) the patient's initial narrative.

 These are seen as the gold standard of historical inquiry.
 They do not suggest a 'right' answer to the patient and give them a chance to express what is on their mind.
-Examples include questions such as 'How are you?'.
+Your question should not be able to be answered with 'yes' or 'no'.
+A broad example is: 'What's been bothering you?'
+Other examples include: 'What's been happening? or 'What would you like to discuss today?'.
 There are other similar open questions but it may be effective just to let the patient start speaking sometimes.

 Open questions can be used to obtain specific information about a particular symptom as well.
-For example: 'Tell me about your cough' or 'How are your waterworks bothering you?'.
+For example: 'Tell me about your cough.'
+Or: 'How are your waterworks bothering you?'
 Open questions cannot always be used, as sometimes you will need to delve deeper and obtain discriminating features about which the patient would not be aware.
-However, they should be kept foremost in the mind as a way to broach a subject or unexplored symptom.
+However, they should be kept foremost in the mind as a way to broach a subject or an unexplored symptom.

 Questions with options